Doctor of Arts: German-speaking Europe

+Scandinavia

-In Finland, the Doctor of Arts degree is a research degree awarded by the University of Art and Design Helsinki, upon successful completion of studies and a dissertation in the fields of art and design.
+In Finland, the Doctor of Arts degree is a research-based qualification awarded by the University of Art and Design Helsinki upon successful completion of studies and a dissertation in the fields of art and design.

+In Sweden, the University of Gothenburg offers a doctoral studies programme in artistic practices, including craft, design, design management, fine art, film, photography, literary composition, poetry, and prose.
+Additionally, the Malmö Art Academy offers a four-year doctoral programme for professional artists and curators, leading to a PhD in Fine Art.
+In Stockholm, a PhD in Artistic Practice in Visual, Applied, and Spatial Arts can be obtained at Konstfack.

+In Norway, the Oslo National Academy of the Arts offers a three-year full-time doctoral programme (180 ECTS credits) leading to a PhD in Artistic Research.
+A PhD in Artistic Research can also be pursued at the Norwegian University of Science and Technology in Trondheim.

 North America

 While the PhD is the most common doctoral degree in the United States, the U.S. Department of Education and the National Science Foundation recognize a number of research-oriented doctoral degrees such as the D.A. as "equivalent", and do not discriminate between them.